 • It helps pay for medical costs and lost wages incurred in an accident.

-The minimum PIP coverage amount in New York is $50,000, but you can add Additional PIP coverage and Optional Basic Economic Loss (OBEL) coverage.
-Additional PIP extends your PIP coverage another $50,000 (for a total of $100,000 in coverage), and OBEL offers an additional $25,000 of basic economic loss coverage, which is the part of PIP that pays for lost wages, rehab after an injury or for other forms of economic loss.
+The minimum PIP coverage amount in New York is $50,000.
+You can always add Additional PIP coverage and Optional Basic Economic Loss (OBEL) coverage to extend your cap for coverage.
+Additional PIP extends your PIP coverage another $50,000 (for a total of $100,000 in coverage).
+OBEL offers an additional $25,000 of basic economic loss coverage, which includes payouts for lost wages, rehabilitation after an injury and other forms of economic loss.

 Is PIP required in New York?

-PIP insurance in New York is mandatory — that is, you are required by law to carry at least the minimum required level as part of your auto insurance policy.
-Almost every state in the U.S. requires motorists to have a certain amount of minimum car insurance to drive legally, including liability coverage.
+PIP insurance in New York is mandatory.
+You must carry at least $50,000 of PIP coverage as part of your auto insurance policy.
+Most states in the U.S. maintain some type of minimum car insurance requirement to legally drive in the state.
 In New York, minimum coverage requirements are:

 • $25,000 bodily injury liability per person and $50,000 death per person